West Indian cricket team in England in 1939: 1st Test

-Headley, with 106 in the first innings and 107 in the second, became the first cricketer to make separate hundreds in a Test at Lord's.
+George Headley, with 106 in the first innings and 107 in the second, became the first cricketer to make separate hundreds in a Test at Lord's.
 It was the second time he had achieved this feat against England, having made 114 and 112 at Georgetown in 1929–30.
 Jeff Stollmeyer, on his Test debut, made 59 out of 147 in West Indies' first innings, and Bill Copson, also making his Test debut, took five for 85.
 England's reply was based on 196 for Len Hutton.
 Hutton shared a fourth wicket partnership of 248 with Denis Compton, who made 120.
 With the whole of the final day to save the match, West Indies looked to be on course at 190 for four, but lost their last six wickets for 35 runs.
 Copson took four in the innings to finish with match figures of nine for 152.
 England had 110 minutes to make 99 for victory and did it with 35 minutes to spare.

 2nd Test

 Rain and bad light ruined the match, with only 35 minutes play possible on the first day.
 Clarke's leg-spin and Grant's off-spin caused an England collapse to 62 for five, but Joe Hardstaff made 76 out of 111 in 100 minutes.
 England declared when Hardstaff was out with the thought that the pitch would get more difficult, but Grant made 47 out of 56 with three sixes off Tom Goddard.
 On the morning of the last day, only Headley, with 51, offered much resistance, Bill Bowes taking six for 33 in 17.4 (eight-ball) overs.
 England's batsmen failed to take the initiative in the second innings, and the match petered out to a draw.
-The catch that Wally Hammond took to dismiss Headley in West Indies' second innings was his 100th in Tests: the first player to achieve this apart from wicketkeepers.
+The catch that Wally Hammond took to dismiss Headley in West Indies' second innings was his 100th in Tests: the first player to achieve this apart from wicket-keepers.

 3rd Test

-Debutant Johnson took the wicket of Walter Keeton with his first delivery in Test cricket, but Norman Oldfield made 80 on his first appearance for England, and with Hutton making 73 and Hardstaff 94, England were all out for 352 before the end of the first day.
+Debutant Johnson took the wicket of Walter Keeton with his first delivery in Test cricket, but Buddy Oldfield made 80 on his first appearance for England, and with Hutton making 73 and Hardstaff 94, England were all out for 352 before the end of the first day.
 Jeff Stollmeyer and Headley both made 50s for West Indies in a cautious start on the second day, but then Vic Stollmeyer, making his Test debut, and Weekes added 163 in 100 minutes for the fifth wicket.
 Stollmeyer was out for 96 but Weekes went on to a hundred in 100 minutes and finished with 137.
 On the final morning, Constantine hit 79 out of 103 from the final 92 balls of the innings.
 England lost Keeton and Oldfield cheaply in their second innings, but Hutton (165 not out) and Hammond (138) shared a third wicket partnership of 264, then a world Test record, to make the match and the series safe.